Beyond Water Chestnuts: Discover Better Keto-Friendly Alternatives for Your Low-Carb Diet

 These are typically consumed raw and are not ideal when cooked.
 Radishes are more bitter than daikon radishes outlined below and may not be the first option for many.
 They are crunchy and crispy, similar to water chestnuts, and healthy, packing a high amount of antioxidants.

 Radishes can be used in salads or dishes that do not require cooking.
-They have a very low-calorie count making them an ideal component of a weight loss diet, and can be incorporated into the diet plan of someone on a peloton workout plan searching for a calorie deficit.
+With their minimal calorie count, they’re a perfect addition to a weight loss regimen and can seamlessly fit into the diet of someone following a Peloton workout plan aiming for a calorie deficit.

 Macronutrients (serving of 100 grams)